 When you understand participant demographics, you can optimize your organization for success— and philanthropy is no different.
 A report by Forbes took a closer look at the habits of donors across several generations, and the results are pretty encouraging.

 Gen X’ers and Millennials tend to allocate their gifts toward children’s causes, while Boomers are more likely to give to veterans’ organizations.
-Just as interesting is the method by which donors prefer being approached.
-Across the board, donors from all walks of life appreciate it when a friend or loved one (or their kids!) approach them with a request for donations.
-However, Gen Y donors didn’t respond kindly to telephone solicitations; Boomers on the other hand, were increasingly giving via online.
+Just as impressive is the method by which donors prefer being approached.
+Across the board, donors from all walks of life appreciate it when a friend or loved one (or their kids!) contact them with a request for donations.
+However, Gen Y donors didn’t respond kindly to telephone solicitations; Boomers, on the other hand, were increasingly giving online.

 There is a wealth of information out there, and it’s a no-brainer that your organization should take a hard look at it in its path to optimize how they reach others!